chrilef/BactEpiGenPro/README.md

 --- Under Development ---

 This software aims to provide a user friendly platform to determine methylation patterns and their effects on gene expression in bacterial genomes.
-You can also find useful scripts for your methylation analysis here.
-This software is also available as a web application at http://begp.bi.up.ac.za.
+Here you can download and run these tools on your own machine or from our website at http://begp.bi.up.ac.za.
+Additionally, we provide other potentially useful scripts for your methylation analysis.